About

 Kids

-My Name is Eve and I am 10.
+My Name is Eve and I am 11.
 That is me in the pink beanie.
-My Mum is a doctor and my job is to organise activities for all the kids that come to the conference.
+My Mum is a doctor.